Discover one of the best places to bet and pay less commission with our detailed examination of the Matchbook betting exchange.

 In Brief: The Matchbook exchange is another must-have betting account for any punter.
 Offering low commission rates, excellent liquidity and a genuine alternative for punters unable to hold accounts with the likes of Pinnacle Sports.

 The SBC View: We highly recommend all punters open accounts with the exchange – Matchbook, who offer extremely competitive odds and low commission rates for those of you betting on the likes of Horse Racing, Football, Tennis and all the major USA based sports

 If you haven’t got a Matchbook account yet and you bet on any of these sports, it’s imperative you open one and start to use them for your bet placement.
-Especially given the fact that all new Matchbook customers can enjoy 0% commission rates on ALL markets for the remainder of 2018.
+Especially given the fact that all new Matchbook customers can enjoy low commission rates on ALL markets.
 Compared to the 5% commission base rate that their main rival – Betfair offers, its easy to see why they are so highly thought of right now.

 Football is the main sport for trading on Matchbook, yet we have seen significant growth in other sports such as Horse Racing and Golf in recent times.
 The markets for both these sports plus all the major US offerings: NBA, NFL, MLB & NHL offer competitive odds, often at similar odds you will see over in Asia.
 Compare the odds on offer from the likes of Pinnacle Sports with Matchbook and you will see they are very closely matched even after commission.

 Horse racing is also now a major market for Matchbook customers, which is all the more impressive considering it was first introduced back in July 2016.
 They now offer competitive odds for both win and place betting in each UK and Ireland race at their low commission rates including growing liquidity for in-play traders.